 On top of wearing a face mask it is always important to ensure you maintain clean hands.
 For easy hand cleansing on the go, always carry hand gel and hand wipes.

 If you’re wearing a facemask and keeping your hands clean, you’re doing all the right things, however prolonged use of facemasks can cause friction on your face resulting in 'Maskne' – as if 2020 had anything else up its sleeve!
 Find out more about Maskne and how you can prevent it.

 Confused between which mask to choose?
 Get clued up on the different types of face masks and coverings.

-Also, if you need help with "How to stop glasses fogging" up with a face mask - this might help.
+Also, if you need help with "How to stop glasses fogging" up with a face mask or want to know "What is Mask Associated Dry Eye (or M.A.D.E)?" - this might help.